Deckham: Notable buildings

 Deckham has three buildings listed by English Heritage.
 They are 33 and 35 Fife Street and the Church of St George.

 The flats at 33 and 35 Fife Street, in Mount Pleasant, are Grade II Listed buildings.
 Described by English Heritage as "perhaps the last surviving example of an unspoilt, 2–flat dwelling of high quality but modest size", they were built in the latter part of the 19th century from sandstone ashlar and slate.
 The Church of St George is an Anglican church at the corner of Inskip Terrace and Durham Road built in 1896 by Stephen Piper of Newcastle.
 This "bold and remarkably simple" church consists of a nave, vestry, bell tower and porch, is built in sandstone and remains in very good condition.
 Access to the bell tower is by spiral staircase and the staircase and bells are in good order.
 Of particular note is the church organ; a Father Willis built organ which has been described as "an utter gem" and "exceptional".

 Deckham's other church is the Emmanuel Pentecostal Church, a plain, stone building located in a prominent position on the corner of Caris Street and Old Durham Road.
-Little is documented regarding this church, and the date of building is difficult to ascertain, though the Pentecostal movement in Britain dates to 1907 and the church was certified for the solomnising of marriages as recently as 21 October 1959.
+Little is documented regarding this church, and the date of building is difficult to ascertain, though the Pentecostal movement in Britain dates to 1907 and the church was certified for the solemnising of marriages as recently as 21 October 1959.
 The Church is a member of the Assembly of God denomination of Pentecostalism and hold weekly Sunday worship, a prayer service on Mondays and a children's group on Wednesdays.

 Two more buildings were locally listed as places of special interest by Gateshead Council.
 These are Carr Hill Clinic at Carr Hill Road/Ilford Place and St Mark's Methodist Church at Shipcote Terrace.